iftakharul-xs/GoogleSheetIntegration/Findings.md

 Can follow basic blog from here https://www.nidup.io/blog/manipulate-google-sheets-in-php-with-api

-you need ssl to submit data
+you need ssl to submit data or you can turn it off from guzzle client verify false

 I've request maximum data in a minitues that throw an error https://cloud.google.com/docs/quota#requesting_higher_quota